gospeldesk/www.gospeldesk.org/_posts/0000-01-01-toward-a-synaxis-of-the-gospels.md

 1. Simeon and Anna
 1. The Shepherds
 1. The Magi

-Herod the King slaughters the Holy Innocents.
-The teachers in the temple who encounter the twelve- year-old Christ recognize His wisdom, but their exchange foreshadows the conflict leading to His Crucifixion.
-The Lord had step-sisters as well as step-brothers, James, Jude, Simon, and Joses.
-We hear that His brothers are disbelieving, but James and Joses do go on to join the Seventy.

 We should read the lives of the saints, especially our North American saints.